Admissions & AidApplication Deadlines

 B. Transcripts not in English must be evaluated by an appropriate third party and translated into English or evaluated by a trained transcript evaluator fluent in the language on the transcript.
 In this case, the evaluator must have expertise in the educational practices of the country of origin and include an English translation of the review.

-8. Statement of Faith – Applicants must sign Olivet University's Statement of Faith.
+8. Statement of Faith – Applicants are required to sign Olivet University's Statement of Faith.

-9. Application Fee – Applicants must submit a $75.00 non-refundable application fee.
+9. Application Fee – Applicants are required to submit a $75.00 non-refundable application fee.

 Application Deadlines